Victor Osimhen: 2024–25: Season on loan and league's top scorer

+2025–26: Permanent transfer and record contract

+In the statement made by the Galatasaray team on 30 July 2025, it was learned that Osimhen, with whom an agreement was reached, would come to Istanbul to sign an official contract.
+He signed a 4-year contract with Galatasaray on July 31, with a net transfer fee of €75 million to be paid to his former club Napoli.
+This made Osimhen the player with the highest transfer fee in Turkish football history.

+On 5 November, Osimhen became the first foreigner, and the second overall Galatasaray player (after Burak Yılmaz) to score a hat-trick in the Champions League after netting three goals against Ajax in a 3–0 away victory, allowing him to overtake Obafemi Martins as Nigeria's all-time top scorer in European competitions and also making him the second Nigerian player (after Yakubu) to have scored a hat-trick in the Champions League.

 International career

 Osimhen was a member of the Nigeria under-17 team that won the 2015 FIFA U-17 World Cup in Chile.
 He scored 10 goals in seven games at the tournament and won the Golden Boot and Silver Ball awards.
 His performances also earned him the CAF Youth Player of the Year award in 2015.

-Osimhen made his senior debut for Nigeria in a 2–0 defeat against South Africa on 10 June 2017.
+Osimhen made his official senior debut for Nigeria in a 2–0 defeat against South Africa on 10 June 2017.
 He missed out on Nigeria's 2018 FIFA World Cup campaign after his inconsistent season at Wolfsburg.
 Following a successful start to his loan spell at Charleroi, he was recalled by Gernot Rohr for the November 2018 international break, starting their friendly win over Uganda.

 In March 2019, Osimhen was released from the Super Eagles squad to represent the Nigerian U23 side as they were two goals down against their Libyan opponent.
 He scored three goals in the return match against Libya in Asaba.

-Osimhen was listed in coach Gernot Rohr's 25-man provisional list for 2019 Africa Cup of Nations tournament in Egypt and was further listed in the final list for the tournament.
+Osimhen was listed in coach Gernot Rohr's 25-man provisional list for the 2019 Africa Cup of Nations tournament in Egypt and was further listed in the final list for the tournament.
 In the match for third place, he replaced the injured Odion Ighalo at half-time in the team's 1–0 victory over Tunisia.
 He played a total of 45 mins at the tournament.

 The Super Eagles ended the 2021 AFCON qualifiers on a high, beating Lesotho 3–0.
-However, Osimhen missed the 2021 Africa Cup of Nations supposedly due to COVID‑19 as claimed by his club.
+However, Osimhen missed the 2021 Africa Cup of Nations supposedly due to COVID-19 as claimed by his club.
 This claim provoked a response from a sport lawyer in Nigeria who wrote to express his dismay to the alleged intention of Osimhen's club side, Napoli, to deprive Nigeria the services of their star striker.
 The Napoli owner, Aurelio De Laurentiis, angered many Africans, when he said he would no longer sign African players unless they agreed to sign a waiver to not participate in the AFCON.